openlattice/chronicle-analysis/README.md

 - *duration_seconds:* Duration (in seconds)
 - *duration_minutes:* Duration (in minutes)
 - *new_engage_(duration):* Whether a new session was initiated with this app usage based on the definition(s) of sessioninterval.

+#### Subsetted data

+The subsetted data looks exactly like the preprocessed data, but only for a subset of the apps.

 #### Summary data